| |

 Fact: You will only get your paperwork more organized by taking the time to organize it!

-You've taken the first step...you're here, right? :)
+You've taken the first step... you're here, right? :)

-Well, if you are ready to commit to doing this process, if you really make an effort to follow these techniques, you will very quickly get your Home Office Paperwork organized.
+Well, if you are ready to commit to doing this process, if you really make an effort to follow these techniques, you will very quickly get your home office paperwork organized.

-With practice and a little discipline you will be able to keep your Home Office Paperwork reasonably organized.
+And with a little practice and discipline you will be able to keep your paperwork reasonably organized.Ready?
+Let's go!

-PAPER...Number One Enemy of the Home Office (and just about everywhere else too)
+(and just about everywhere else too)

-Try to keep that foremost in mind as we work through your Home Office Paperwork.
-It will help to reduce the amount of papers that come into your Home Office in the future.
+Try to keep that foremost in mind as we work through your home office paperwork.
+It will help to reduce the amount of papers that come into your home office in the future.

 Pre-Sort Home Office Paperwork

-That's it!
-Keep the Pre-sort Simple!Decide on an amount of time for your first session of Home Office Paperwork Organizing...20 minutes, 30 minutes, an hour.
-Two hours is really about as long as anyone can productively pre-sort through Home Office Paperwork.
-After all, we have other things to attend to, right?
-Choose a starting point and move around the office in a clockwise direction.
-Set a timer or an alarm for the amount of time you decided on and pick up a pile.
-Ready?
-Set?
-Pre-sort!
+Now, decide on an amount of time for your first session of home office paperwork organizing...
+20 minutes, 30 minutes, an hour.
+Two hours is really about as long as anyone can productively pre-sort through paperwork.
+After all, we have other important things to attend to, right?

 Keep, Keep, Toss, Toss, Toss, Elsewhere, Keep, Toss, Elsewhere, Toss